ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `UseButtonPressed` - Emitted when the use toggle alias button is pressed.
  * `UseButtonReleased` - Emitted when the use toggle alias button is released.
+ * `ControllerStartUseInteractableObject` - Emitted when a use of a valid object is started.
  * `ControllerUseInteractableObject` - Emitted when a valid object starts being used.
+ * `ControllerStartUnuseInteractableObject` - Emitted when a unuse of a valid object is started.
  * `ControllerUnuseInteractableObject` - Emitted when a valid object stops being used.

 ### Unity Events